zzzprojects/learn-orm/tutorials/net-core-3-x/http2-support.md

 ```

  - `SupportsTrailers` ensures that trailers are supported for the response.
  - `DeclareTrailer` adds the given trailer name to the Trailer response header.
-Declaring a response's trailers is optional, but recommended.
+Declaring a response's trailers is optional but recommended.
 If DeclareTrailer is called, it must be before the response headers are sent.
  - `AppendTrailer` appends the trailer.

 Many times when you are developing an application, you want to use an unencrypted connection.